 Key attractions: Seongsan Sunrise Peak, Halassang national park, Seopjikoji promontory, Hyeopjae & Hamdeok beach, Cheonjiyeon Waterfalls

-The DMZ is one of the most famous places to visit in South Korea to get a better understanding of the conflict between North and South Korea & the current state of affairs.
+Amongst famous South Korea attractions, The DMZ is one of the most unique places to visit in South Korea to get a better understanding of the conflict between North and South Korea & the current state of affairs.
 The DMZ is full of interesting sites that make for an engaging lesson in modern history.
 You can take a peek into North Korea at the Observation Post and feel the rush of adventure while walking through the Infiltration Tunnel.
 It is advisable to take a guided tour that includes a visit to the Joint Security Area (JSA).

 Ideal for: Historical Sites